MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

     - Subscription: Specify the Azure subscription that you're using for this guided project.
     - Resource group: **RG1**
     - Container app name: **aca-apl2003**
-    - Region: Select the Region specified for VNET1 (Central US).
+    - Region: Ensure that specified Region matches the region setting of VNET1.

         The container app needs to be in the same region/location as the virtual network so you can choose VNET1 for the managed environment.
 For this guided project, keep all of your resources in the region/location specified for your resource group.